yanivvak/dream-team/README.md

 :tada: November 18, 2024: we are porting this repo to  [Autogen 0.4](https://microsoft.github.io/autogen/0.4.0.dev6/index.html), A new event driven, asynchronous architecture for AutoGen and [Magentic One](https://github.com/microsoft/autogen/tree/main/python/packages/autogen-magentic-one)

+# Key Features

+Dream Team offers the following key features:

+- **Advanced multi agent framework**: this solution is based on the popular framework Autogen(35K stars) and Magentic One
+- **Friendly UI**: easy way to build and share data apps powered by Streamlit
+- **Single line deployment**: developer-friendly deployment that accelerates your path from a local development environment to Azure with single line of code - azd up.
+- **Secure code execution**:  Fast access to secure sandboxed with strong isolation environments that are ideal for running code or applications with Azure Container Apps dynamic sessions.
+- **Managed Identities**: Built in Azure Managed identities to eliminate the need for developers to manage these credentials
+- **Observability & Debugging**: Built-in features and tools for tracking, tracing, and debugging agent interactions and workflows, including PromptFlow tracing.

 # Prerequisites:

 1. Install [Azure Developer CLI](https://learn.microsoft.com/en-us/azure/developer/azure-developer-cli/install-azd?tabs=winget-windows%2Cbrew-mac%2Cscript-linux&pivots=os-windows).